 2. Comment on the competition post answering the question.

-Competition closes at midnight on Monday 12th August 2019.
+Competition closes at 12pm on Monday 28th October 2019.
 One winner will be picked at random.
+Tickets will be emailed to the winner.
 The winner will be contacted directly, if we have not received a response from the winner in 24 hours the prize will be forfeited and a new winner will be chosen.

 Good Luck!
 Read more